Intel 8088: Selection for use in the IBM PC

 The original IBM PC is the most influential microcomputer to use the 8088.
 It has a clock frequency of 4.77 MHz (4/3 the NTSC colorburst frequency).
-Some of IBM's engineers and other employees wanted to use the IBM 801 processor, some preferred the new Motorola 68000, and others argued for a small and simple microprocessor, such as the MOS Technology 6502 or Zilog Z80, which are in earlier personal computers.
+Some of IBM's engineers and other employees wanted to use the IBM 801 processor, some preferred the new Motorola 68000, and others argued for a small and simple microprocessor, such as the MOS Technology 6502 or Zilog Z80, which were in earlier personal computers.
 However, IBM already had a history of using Intel chips in its products and had also acquired the rights to manufacture the 8086 family.

 IBM chose the 8088 over the 8086 because Intel offered a better price for the former and could supply more units.
 Another factor was that the 8088 allowed the computer to be based on a modified 8085 design, as it could easily interface with most nMOS chips with 8-bit databuses.
 These were mature, and therefore economical, components.
 This included ICs originally intended for support and peripheral functions around the 8085 and similar processors (not exclusively Intel's), which were already well known by many engineers, further reducing cost.

 The descendants of the 8088 include the 80188, 80186, 80286, 80386, 80486, and later software-compatible processors, including the Intel Core processors, which are popular today.